grayfalls/default-contract/readme.md

 ### Summary:

 We will always do our best to fulfill your needs and meet your goals.
 This contract’s purpose is to ensure we both understand the terms of our cooperation and what happens if things go wrong.
-This plain English contract should hopefully help illustrate how seriously we take your safety, your satisfaction, and our quality of work without being too long-winded; we’re all busy people, right?
+This plain English contract should hopefully help illustrate how seriously we take your safety, your satisfaction, and our quality of work without being too long-winded.

 ### Agreement: